yilserkan/Low-Poly-Racer/README.md

 This game was created by following a Youtube series.
 Most of the scripts has been changed later on.
 I coded my own wheel collider and car controller scripts based on my researches on the internet.

+## Models
+The models where created by me following the same Youtube series.

 ## Planned Features
 - Better AI
 - Add Power ups